BC Ferries: History

 BC Ferries' first route, commissioned in 1960, was between Swartz Bay, north of Sidney on Vancouver Island, and Tsawwassen, an area in Delta, using just two vessels.
 These ships were the now-retired MV Tsawwassen and the MV Sidney.
 The next few years saw a dramatic growth of the B.C. ferry system as it took over operations of the Black Ball Line and other major private companies providing vehicle ferry service between Vancouver Island and the Lower Mainland.
 As the ferry system expanded and started to service other small coastal communities, BC Ferries had to build more vessels, many of them in the first five years of its operations, to keep up with the demand.
 Another method of satisfying increasing demand for service was BC Ferries' unique "stretch and lift" program, involving seven vessels being cut in half and extended, and five of those vessels later cut in half again and elevated, to increase their passenger and vehicle-carrying capacities.
 The vast majority of the vessels in the fleet were built in B.C. waters, with only two foreign purchases and one domestic purchase.
 In the mid-1980s, BC Ferries took over the operations of the saltwater branch of the B.C.
 Ministry of Transportation and Highways, which ran ferry services to very small coastal communities.
 This action dramatically increased the size of BC Ferries' fleet and its geographical service area.
 The distinctive "dogwood on green" flag that BC Ferries used between 1960 and 2003 gave the service its popular nickname "the Dogwood Fleet".

 During the 1990s, the NDP government commissioned a series of three fast ferries to improve ferry service between the Mainland and Vancouver Island.
-The ships proved problematic when they suffered many technical issues and cost double what was expected.
+The vessels proved problematic when they suffered many technical issues, such as causing oversized wakes that destroyed docks, and accelerated shoreline erosion.
+The fast ferries ended up costing double what was expected.
 The fast ferries were eventually sold off for $19.4 million in 2003.

 A controversy began in July 2004 when BC Ferries, under a new American CEO, announced that the company had disqualified all Canadian bids to build three new ships, and only the proposals from European shipyards were being considered.
 The contract was estimated at $542 million for the three ships, each designed to carry 370 vehicles and 1600 passengers.

 The argument for domestic construction of the ferries was that it would employ numerous British Columbia workers, revitalize the sagging B.C. shipbuilding industry, and entitle the provincial government to a large portion of the cost in the form of taxes.
 BC Ferries CEO David Hahn claimed that building the ferries in Germany would "save almost $80 million and could lead to lower fares."